 The unveiling of the next exhibit is October 31st at 3 pm.

 A social distancing friendly exhibit!
 Located on the lawn of the Harrington Center, feel free to visit it whenever you want to.
-This installation's theme for the artists was CONNECTION.
+This installation's theme for the artists is "Humanity."
 We think they represented that theme in a spectacular way, and we hope you spend time to visit.
 Be sure to tag your social media posts with #harringtonwalls to support these wonderful artists.

 Are you looking to feature your work on the wall?
 We need you.
 Please click the apply button below and fill out the form.